GIScience/ohsome-qgis-plugin/README.md

 ### Installation

-At the moment only a private QGIS repository installation is available.
-It will be published in the public repository, once it reaches a decent version.
+#### Install via QGIS repository

+Install from the QGis-plugin-manager.
+Just search for ohsomeTools and click install.
+- `Plugins -> Manage and Install Plugins -> Not Installed -> Search for "OhsomeTools" -> Click "Install Plugin"`

 #### Install via private QGIS repository

 Open the repository manager:
-- `Plugins -> Manage and Install PluginsPlugins -> Manage and Install Plugins -> Settings -> Scroll down to "Plugin Repositories" -> Press Add`
+- `Plugins -> Manage and Install Plugins -> Settings -> Scroll down to "Plugin Repositories" -> Press Add`

 Insert and apply the following details for a new private qgis repository:
 ```text